French Literature, MA

 This program is not currently accepting applications.

-The MA program in French literature provides students with an opportunity to develop an advanced knowledge of French and Francophone literature, its history and major works, as well as a sound knowledge of the traditions, aims and methods of scholarly research in the field.
+In the Master of Arts program in French literature, you develop an advanced knowledge of French and Francophone literature, its history and its major works, as well as a sound knowledge of the traditions, aims and methods of scholarly research in the field.

 30 credit hours including the required applied project course (FRE 593) and a written comprehensive exam